 The Legends Around Kolar

 The remains of this glorious past can still be witnessed in the town.
-The Kolaramma and Someswara temple are worth visiting.
+The Kolaramma and Someswara temples are worth visiting.
 Other popular activities for visitors include adventure sports like parasailing and rock-climbing.

-Kolar is located 65 kilometers from Bangalore and is well connected by rail and road.
+Kolar is located 65 km from Bangalore and is well connected by rail and road.

-July to September is consider as the ideal time to visit Kolar.
+July to September is considered as the ideal time to visit Kolar.